liliane-sys/LA-GRID/README.md

 ### Wildfire Data

-Active wildfire incident locations from the National Interagency Fire Center (NIFC) Wildland Fire Incident Management Application (WFIGS), filtered to California.
-Wildfires update every few hours on the NIFC side, but the dashboard auto-refreshes every 5 minutes.
+Live feed of active wildfire incidents in California from CAL FIRE Incident API, California Department of Forestry and Fire Protection (https://www.fire.ca.gov/incidents/).
+Covers all state, federal, and county-managed incidents reported to CAL FIRE.
+Data is fetched via corsproxy.io to resolve browser cross-origin restrictions.
+Coverage includes incidents of 10+ acres; very small or unreported fires may not appear.
+Dashboard auto-refreshes every 5 minutes.

 ### Infrastructure Data